UD-CISC374/educational-game-design-document-team-14-yasser-and-amaad/egdd.md

-# The Legend of the Phoenix
+# Lmntor

 ## Elevator Pitch

 *A one sentence pitch for your game.
 Pretend that your were pitching your game to a executive going to the elevator.
 You have less than 60 Seconds.
 Check [this resource](http://www.gameacademy.com/perfecting-indie-games-elevator-pitch/) for more information.*

-You are the phoenix named Toopee who must defend the sacred cave from evil magic monsters by solving math problems.
+You are an alchemist who finds recipes for compounds while traversing a dungeon/ platform environment.
+You use these recipes to create new spells or compounds used to fight the boss at the end of the level.
+You also need to collect the compound that will act as a key to get to the next level.
+Once you have defeated the boss, you can use the compounds you have collected in order to fight enemies on later levels.

 ## Influences (Brief)

 - *Influence #1*:
-  - Medium: Harry Potter
+  - Medium: Chemistry
-  - Explanation: The player is a phoenix that fights a large snake at the end.
-Similarly in Harry Potter, the phoenix helps harry defeat the basilisk.
+  - Explanation: We both struggled with chemistry so this is our way of learning a little bit
 - *Influence #2*:
-  - Medium: *Mythical Creatures*
+  - Medium: Mario
-  - Explanation: *Phoenixes are cool so we researched on their environment and such.*
+  - Explanation: Classic platformer that everybody knows and enjoys, we want it to be fun

 ## Core Gameplay Mechanics (Brief)

 *Give a very high-level description of any core gameplay mechanics*

-- *Gameplay Mechanic #1*: Answer math problems
+- *Gameplay Mechanic #1*: Move up, down, left, right
-- *Gameplay Mechanic #2*: Move up and down
+- *Gameplay Mechanic #2*: attack using spells
+- *Gameplay Mechanic #3*: collecting recipes
+- *Gameplay Mechanic #4*: switching the compound in use

 # Learning Aspects